George Hay (cricketer)

 In the 1880 season, Derbyshire's first match of the season was against the touring Australians, fresh in their existence as a Test nation and with several young players at their disposal.
 The Derbyshire bowling pair of Mycroft and Hay dealt soundly with the Australians, but then the same treatment was dealt to the Derbyshire team in a second-innings eight-wicket haul by Fred Spofforth.
 Hay then played four more non-status games against the Australians – for a scratch Derbyshire team, for Keighley and twice for Wermeth, maintaining his duel with Spofforth who was later to become a Derbyshire captain.
 Hay appeared in eight county matches for the team during 1880, scoring more runs in this season than in any other of his career.
-The 1881 season was nearly as successful a season, Hay playing in six county matches, Derbyshire winning two.
-From here on, Hay was on the playing staff of Marylebone Cricket Club (MCC) where he played matches against minor counties, while still putting in five games for Derbyshire over the next five years.
+The 1881 season was nearly as successful, with Hay playing in six county matches, Derbyshire winning two.
+From there on, Hay was on the playing staff of Marylebone Cricket Club (MCC) where he played matches against minor counties, while still putting in five games for Derbyshire over the next five years.
 His two final first-class matches were in teams made up of a variety of players from all the major cricketing counties.

 Hay was a right-arm round-arm fast-medium bowler and took 148 first-class wickets at an average of 16.51 and a best performance of 6–16.
 He was a right-handed batsman and played 94 innings in 55 first-class matches with a top score of 49 and an average of 8.57.

-Hay umpired one first-class game in 1884 and after his retirement from playing, he took charge of nearly 70 first-class matches between 1887 and 1897, including several in the early years of the County Championship with a finalsingle game in 1902.
+Hay umpired one first-class game in 1884 and after his retirement from playing, he took charge of nearly 70 first-class matches between 1887 and 1897, including several in the early years of the County Championship with a final game in 1902.

 Hay also played football, and was a goalkeeper for Staveley F.C., then an important club.
-It was in a game in January 1889 against Grimsby Town that William Cropper, Hay's friend and teammate at Staveley and Derbyshire County Cricket Club, collapsed after a collision on the pitch and died in Hay's arms in the dressing room.
+It was in a game in January 1889 against Grimsby Town that William Cropper, Hay's friend and teammate at Staveley and Derbyshire County Cricket Club, collapsed after a collision on the pitch.
+The collision resulted in a ruptured bowel and Cropper died in Hay's arms in the dressing room.

 Hay died at Staveley at the age of 62.